Track bicycle: Material

 Frames are assembled from tubular elements (typically with round or elliptical cross sections), or cast in a mould for "one-piece" type models.
 The most popular materials for frame building include steel, aluminium, or titanium alloys, carbon fiber, or a combination of these materials.
 Carbon fiber frames are most common at the professional level.

 Gear ratio

 Track bicycles have only one drive sprocket (or cog) and one chainring, so the size ratio is relevant.
 A lower gear ratio allows quicker acceleration or 'jump' but can limit top speed.
 A larger gear ratio makes sustained speed easier, important in pursuit racing, time trial and bunched races such as points or scratch events.

 Without a good jump, the rider risks opponents accelerating away; without good sustained speed, the rider will be unable to keep up with a fast race.
-Track sprinters make a compromise by using particular gear ratios that allows them to reach race speeds at a relatively high cadence (pedalling), around 130-135 rpm (revolutions per minute).
+Track sprinters make a compromise by using particular gear ratios that allow them to reach race speeds at a relatively high cadence (pedalling), around 130-135 revolutions per minute (r/min).